Assassination of Jamal Khashoggi: Other alleged abduction attempts

-Following Jamal Khashoggi's killing and mutilation, several other exiled Saudi activists reported that the Saudi regime attempted to lure them into their embassies.
+Following Khashoggi's killing and mutilation, several other exiled Saudi activists reported that the Saudi regime had attempted to lure them into their embassies.
 Middle East Eye published claims from an unnamed source with knowledge of Saudi intelligence agencies that the murder is part of a larger operation of silently murdering critics of Saudi government by a death squad named "Tiger Squad", composed of the most trusted and skilled intelligence agents.
 According to the source, the Tiger Squad assassinates dissidents using varying methods such as planned car accidents, house fires, or poisoning clinics by injecting toxic substances into opponents when they attend regular health checkups.
 The alleged group members are recruited from different branches of the Saudi forces, directing several areas of expertise.
 According to Middle East Eye, five members were part of the 15-member death squad who were sent to murder Khashoggi.

 Exiled Saudi activist Omar Abdulaziz said he was approached earlier in 2018 by Saudi officials who urged him to visit the Saudi embassy in Ottawa, Canada with them to collect a new passport.
-The Saudi activist stated that the officials from the Saudi regime, "They were saying 'it will only take one hour, just come with us to the embassy.'"
+The Saudi activist stated that the officials from the Saudi regime "were saying 'it will only take one hour; just come with us to the embassy.'"
 After Omar Abdulaziz refused, Saudi authorities arrested two of his brothers and several of his friends in Saudi Arabia.
 Abdulaziz secretly recorded his conversations with those officials, which were several hours long, and provided them to The Washington Post.
 The source interviewed by Middle East Eye also said the team planned to kill Omar Abdelaziz and claimed prince Mansour bin Muqrin was assassinated by the squad by shooting down his personal aircraft as he was fleeing the country on 5 November 2017 and made to appear as an accidental crash.